searchspring/snap/packages/snap-logger/README.md

 ```

 ## `getGroup` method
-Sets prefix instead of defining a prefix in constructor.
+Sets prefix instead of defining a prefix in the constructor.
 ```typescript
 const logger = new Logger();